AsteriskAmpersand/Ice-Stable/README.md

 #### 【 General Changes 】 ####
 Hunting Horn has a lot of untapped potential, mainly as a result of poor damage tuning across its kit.
 While it has many interesting and unique attacks, most of them are too weak or situational to see much use.
 ICE aims to address these issues in the following ways:
 - Damage output (when fully buffed) has been made competitive with other weapons.
 While it will likely still be on the weaker side when it comes to individual damage output, it now won't be lagging so horribly behind that it encourages hunters to take other weapons entirely.
 - Shockwaves and Echo Waves now are affected by affinity and can deal critical damage.
-This change allows these attacks to properly scale along with the hunter and stay relevant across all points in progression.
+They are also affected by Sharpness.
+These changes allow these attacks to properly scale along with the hunter and stay relevant across all points in progression.
 - Recital and Encore damage has been raised to allow these moves to play a larger role in fights.
 They should be a strong option that a hunter can choose to fit in where possible when they have songs queued, instead of relying only on Echo Attack and Superpound for general damage.
-- Echo Wave "Dragon" is now Echo Wave "Element".
-Element type and damage based on the equipped weapon's element stats.
-Some elemental Hunting Horns have had their notes changed to allow them to play Echo Wave "Element".
+- Echo Wave "Dragon" has been replaced with Element Echo Wave.
+Element Echo Waves deal damage based on the element type and damage of the equipped weapon.
+Some elemental Hunting Horns have had their notes changed to allow them to play Element Echo Waves.
-- Echo Wave "Impact" and "Element" are now positioned as high damage options that hunters can mix in with existing combos for extra damage.
+- Impact and Element Echo Wave are now positioned as high damage options that hunters can mix in with existing combos for extra damage.
+Single Echo Waves after a Recital can offer a decent boost in damage, while preparing 3 Echo Waves ahead of time can lead to staggering levels of damage during extra long damage opportunities.

 The full details can be found below:
 - Right Swing: